01 Oct Slow Adoption of New Area Code 743 in the Piedmont Triad, North Carolina

 Advertising and marketing for businesses do not come cheap.
 Imagine having to completely replace everything that has your number on it, every time you have to uptake a brand new area code.

 While some businesses in larger cities may not have the same issues when it comes to telephone requirements, mainly as these companies rely on digital solutions.
-Some of the Businesses of Piedmont Triad are small, and the telephone number is a vital part of retaining custom.
+Some of the Businesses of Piedmont Triad are small, and the telephone number is a vital part of retaining customers.

 Why The Changes May Not Matter In The Future